Eating Disorders Can Affect Your Penis

 Unfortunately, eating disorders in men often go unnoticed or unaccounted for, as suggested by a study published in JAMA Pediatrics, which drew a correlation between men's desires for muscularity and an increased likelihood of drug and alcohol abuse and obesity.
 However, most research into eating disorders has been conducted among female populations, with men being diagnosed at a far less frequent rate.

-Until the early 1980s, when University of Iowa professor of psychiatry Arnold Andersen reintroduced the concept of male anorexia, men simply weren't diagnosed with the disorder.
+Until the early 1980s, when University of Iowa professor of psychiatry Arnold Andersen reintroduced the concept that men could be anorexic, guys simply weren't diagnosed with the disorder.
 Andersen co-wrote the book "Eating Disorders: A Guide to Medical Care and Complications" with fellow researcher Philip S. Mehler, M.D., as a comprehensive manual to combating eating disorders.

 Yet for the past 40 years, research into eating disorders in men has remained sparse.
 The limited research that exists, however, discovered the three most common eating disorders in men are anorexia nervosa, bulimia nervosa and binge eating disorder.